peteroupc/peteroupc.github.io/bernsupp.md

 <a id=Approximate_Bernoulli_Factories_for_Certain_Functions></a>
 ### Approximate Bernoulli Factories for Certain Functions

+This section first discusses approximating $f$ with a _Bernstein polynomial_ (a degree-$n$ polynomial in Bernstein form with coefficients $f(k/n)$ with $0\ge k\ge n$).
+The advantage is only one Bernstein coefficient has to be found per run; the disadvantage is that Bernstein polynomials converge slowly, on the order of $1/n$ (Voronovskaya 1932)[^25].

-The two schemes in the previous section give an upper bound on the error on approximating _f_ with a degree-_n_ polynomial in Bernstein form.
-To find a degree _n_ such that _f_ is approximated with a maximum error of _&epsilon;_, it's enough to solve the error bound's equation for _n_, then take _n_ = ceil(_n_) to get the solution if it's an integer, or the nearest integer that's bigger than the solution.
+The two schemes in the previous section give an upper bound on the error on approximating _f_ with a degree-_n_ Bernstein polynomial.
+To find a degree _n_ such that _f_ is approximated with a maximum error of _&epsilon;_, solve the error bound's equation for _n_, then take _n_ = ceil(_n_) to get the solution if it's an integer, or the nearest integer that's bigger than the solution.

 For example: